tholman/viewprt/README.md

 // Observe when the viewport reaches its bounds: const positionObserver = PositionObserver({
   // options (defaults)
   container: document.body,                 // the viewport container element
   offset: 0,                                // offset from the edge of the viewport in pixels
-  once: false,                            // if true, observer is detroyed after first callback is triggered onBottom (container, viewportState) {}, // callback when the viewport reaches the bottom onTop (container, viewportState) {}     // callback when the viewport reaches the top })
+  once: false,                              // if true, observer is detroyed after first callback is triggered onBottom (container, viewportState) {},   // callback when the viewport reaches the bottom onTop (container, viewportState) {},      // callback when the viewport reaches the top onMaximized (container, viewportState) {} // callback when the viewport and container are the same size })

 // Stop observing: